 One of the most popular guitar hanger companies is the String Swing company.
 These hangers are great and are very sturdy, with adjustable cradles and quality construction.
 But just because we say so, doesn’t mean you should go out and buy an armload.
 Do a little inspection of your own, especially when it comes to reading product reviews.

 When you make your decision on which hanger to buy, the next thing to do is, if you don’t have walls made of solid wood, find a stud detector and use it to find a stud in your wall.
-You want to screw the guitar hanger into a stud to keep the potential problem of a chunk of wall tearing off as well as your guitar falling down at bay.
+You want to screw the guitar hanger into a stud to keep the potential problem of a chunk of wall tearing off as well as your guitar falling down at the bay.

 In the end, hanging your guitars is an easy, affordable, and fun way to display them.
 All it requires is a little bit of common sense and a little bit of patience as well.
 If you find you are having trouble finding a stud, it is best to get help, not to guess.
 Good luck!